smclaughlan/sketchcircle/README.md

 SketchCircle uses React to create a smooth user experience.

 ### Redux
 Redux is used to store the site's data on the front-end.
+While Redux was not strictly necessary for SketchCircle, I chose to use it so that I could learn more about it and spend more time using it.

+One advantage of using Redux, though, is that returning to previous sketchbooks or the main page will be instant, not requiring waiting for new data.

 ### MaterialUI
 MaterialUI components were used to save time and create a uniform look and feel.